EmanuelGustafzon/EmanuelGustafzon/README.md

 ### Hi there 👋 I'm Emanuel

-## I love the feeling of opening a blanc page in visual studio and build a feature from idea to reality.
-I love the process of working on a solution I have not encountered before and not have all the knowledge for.
+### I love the feeling of opening a blanc page in visual studio and build a feature from idea to reality.
+I love the process of working on a solution I have not encountered before and do not have all the knowledge for.
 I enjoy the process of researching, brainstorming and diving deeper to be able to solve that problem.

 I learn and develop my skills everyday and I am capable of building solutions from idea to deployment.
 I enjoy writing logic and can work fullstack both frontend and backend.